GoogleChrome/kino/src/api/html/03-using-webvtt.md

 ### Next: Streaming

-Subtitles are useful, but what if your video contains multiple audio tracks?
-Or you want more control over the `<video>` data buffer?
-For that, we need to get more technical and talk about [streaming](#).
+Now that you understand the basics of making a video available on your web page, you might wonder about more complex use cases.

+* How do you support multiple audio tracks?
+* Is there a way to adjust video bitrate on the fly to fit available bandwidth?
+* Can you control how much data is held in memory at any given time?
+* How to play back a live video stream?

+To answer these questions, we need to talk about [Streaming](#).